MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/install-ie11-using-microsoft-intune.md

 ---
-Description: How to add and deploy the Internet Explorer 11 update using Microsoft Intune. ms.assetid: b2dfc08c-78af-4c22-8867-7be3b92b1616
+description: How to add and deploy the Internet Explorer 11 update using Microsoft Intune. ms.assetid: b2dfc08c-78af-4c22-8867-7be3b92b1616
 author: eross-msft
 ms.prod: IE11